 Firstly, DocPro offers a neutral Dropshipping Agreement.
 This Agreement is drafted in neutral form, meaning it equally favours the dropshipper and supplier.
 You can find this version here: https://docpro.com/doc1782/dropshipping-agreement-neutral

 Thirdly, DocPro offers a Dropshipping Agreement favouring the supplier.
-This version features a stricter return policy and payment terms as compared to the neutral Dropshipping Agreement.
+This version features a stricter return policy and payment terms compared to the neutral Dropshipping Agreement.
 Amongst other things, it also gives the dropshipper fewer rights should the supplier deliver faulty products.
 You can find this version here: https://docpro.com/doc1783/dropshipping-agreement-drop-shipping-supplier

 When creating your website, make sure to include these three key documents on three separate pages:

-Generally speaking, there is no legal requirement for dropshippers to have a refund policy on their website.
+There is no legal requirement for dropshippers to have a refund policy on their website.
 Nonetheless, having a refund policy is a good idea for a couple of reasons.

 DocPro offers a template refund policy which we recommend you use.
 You can find it here: https://docpro.com/doc110/refund-policy-website-app

 The Terms and Conditions page outlines the rights and obligations of users of a website.
 It effectively serves as a contract between the user and you (the dropshipper), outlining rules for the usage of the website.

 Despite it not being legally required, having terms and conditions on your website is an important precaution to lessen the legal risk for your business.
 Common terms you should include to protect your business include:

 These terms limit the responsibility of the dropshipper (the site owner) if a user uses your dropshipping website and suffers some loss as a result.